The University of Florida Extension Office in Okaloosa County is taking applications for the 2022 Master Gardener Volunteer training course.

 The mission of the Master Gardener Volunteer program is to assist Extension Agents in providing research-based horticultural education to Florida residents.

-Master Gardener Volunteer training classes will be held each Monday (9 a.m. to 1 p.m.) beginning May 3 and ending August 23, 2021.
-Most of the classes during this fifteen-week course will be held at the Extension Office located at 3098 Airport Road in Crestview.
+Training classes will be held on Mondays (9 a.m. to 1 p.m.) beginning August 15, 2022.
+Most classes during this fifteen-week course will be held at the Extension Office located at 3098 Airport Road in Crestview.
 Instruction will include classroom training conducted by County Extension faculty and UF/IFAS Extension specialists.

 Training includes sessions on botany, soils, insects, plant pathology, landscape plant care, vegetable and fruit gardening, lawn management, landscape design and irrigation.

-The course fee is a $150.
+The course fee is $150.
 Space is limited.

-To request an application for the 2021 Master Gardener Volunteer training course, call the Extension Office at (850) 689-5850.
-Applications must be returned by Friday, April 14 to be considered.
+To request an application for the 2022 Master Gardener Volunteer training course, call the Extension Office at (850) 689-5850.
+Applications must be returned by Wednesday, July 27 to be considered.
+An Equal Opportunity Institution